 "While is it not legally necessary to have in-depth SOPs, companies that have clear policies that comply with minimum standards of the law can reduce legal and corporate risk,” said Aneera Chowdhury, Proprietor of AJ Chowdhury.

-This webinar is in support of Earthworm's Landscape programme in Malaysia and the ILO 2021 Action Pledge on Eliminating Child Labour.
+This training was conducted in support of Earthworm's Landscape and supply chain programmes in Malaysia, financially supported by Nestlé, and the ILO 2021 Action Pledge on Eliminating Child Labour.